Master the Zorro development platform in 90 minutes—better research, better trading

 Several years ago, a friend introduced me to the financial markets via a ‘system’ that promised to unlock their profit potential.
 I read about market psychology and technical analysis and spent a lot of my spare time at my desk watching the markets and placing trades.

 I made some money and I lost just as much.

-But I couldn’t ignore the scientific part of my brain – that little voice in my head that asked on what basis or what evidence was there that this ‘system’ actually worked.
+But I couldn’t ignore the scientific part of my brain – that little voice in my head that demanded evidence that this ‘system’ actually worked.

 I decided to test this system for myself and devised an experiment.
-I decided that I needed to simulate the entry and exit parameters of this system and test its actual performance on as much historical market data as I could get my hands on.
+I simulated the entry and exit parameters of this system and tested its actual performance on as much historical market data as I could get my hands on.
 At the time, I didn’t know that what I had done was called a ‘backtest’, but it revealed that this system was a complete farce.